ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/micronaut-elasticsearch/README.md

   curl -i "localhost:9115/api/movies?title=evil"
   ```

-- To stop and remove application container, press `Ctrl+C` in its terminal
+- To stop and remove application container, press `Ctrl+C` in its terminal.